 Three ingredients for success

-Program Notes: Click here for a PDF handout with information and a list of resources related to this topic.
+Program Notes: This resource includes a PDF handout with information and a list of resources related to this topic.

 David Friedli is the school principal who swore he would never be a school administrator.
 A teacher and coach for eleven years, it was his nine years of directing a state-wide prevention program that inspired a vision of how a school could be organized around the resiliency research of Dr. Emmy Werner.
 His ten-year experience on one of Nebraska’s Native American reservations and the past three years at a rural district provide numerous examples of how this approach can work regardless of the setting in which it is implemented.